CederGroupHub/AutoEMX/README.md

 DOI: [https://doi.org/10.21203/rs.3.rs-7837297/v2](https://doi.org/10.21203/rs.3.rs-7837297/v2)

 ### ✨ Key Features
+- **Fully automated SEM-EDS phase-level compositional analysis workflow**, which includes:
+    - **Acquisition of EDS spectra**, including particle localization if sample is powder.
+Compatible also with bulk samples, or manual navigation.
-- **Automated acquisition & quantification** of X-ray spectra using the peak-to-background method.
-Single spectrum quantification also available.
+    - **Quantification of compositions** using the peak-to-background method
-- **Automated rule-based filtering** of compositions to discard poorly quantified spectra from the analysis
+    - **Rule-based filtering** of compositions to discard poorly quantified spectra from the analysis
-- **Automated machine learning–based compositional analysis** to identify the compositions of individual phases in the sample
+    - **Unsupervised machine learning–based analysis** to identify the compositions of individual phases in the sample

+- **Fitting and quantification** of single EDS spectra exported by proprietary commercial software (.msa, .emsa, .txt)

 - **Automated experimental standard collection** scripts included

+- **Automated particle size distribution measurements**

 - **Extensible architecture** — adaptable to other techniques such as
   - Wavelength Dispersive Spectroscopy (WDS)
   - Scanning Transmission Electron Microscopy (STEM) with EDS

 - **Extensible hardware support** — includes driver for ThermoFisher Phenom Desktop SEM series, and can be extended to any electron microscope with a Python API

 ### 📊 Performance